 Air carriers and aircraft operators registered in Romania must submit to the Romanian Civil Aeronautic Authority copies of their respective insurance policies.
 When registering for an operating licence, insurance for cargo and third parties must be provided.4

-All aircraft that flies into or out of Romania must have on board copies of the insurance policies and upon request must provide the copies to the agents of the competent body.
+All aircraft that fly into or out of Romania must have on board copies of their insurance policies and upon request must provide the copies to the agents of the competent body.

-Failure to present a valid insurance police when operating a flight in the Romanian air space may result in fines.
+Failure to present a valid insurance policy when operating a flight in the Romanian airspace may result in fines.

 The applicable competition rules are applied by the Romanian Competition Council.